udayvunnam/xng-breadcrumb/README.md

 ### Disable Auto Generation of breadcrumb labels

-- Breadcrumbs are integrated with Angular Router and labels are auto generated. (if a label is not provided for a route)
+- Breadcrumbs are integrated with Angular Router and labels are auto-generated(if a label is not provided for a route).
-- Auto generated label is same as route path segment.
+- Auto-generated label is the same as route the path segment.
-- If you want to avoid labels showing by default even for routes that don't specify breadcrumbs, set `[autoGenerate]=false`.
+- If you want to disable this, set `[autoGenerate]=false`.

 ```html
 <xng-breadcrumb [autoGenerate]="false"></xng-breadcrumb>